FREE delivery on orders over £50

 (excl VAT) *UK Mainland / Restrictions apply

-When it comes to buying a gutter clearing vacuum system, what are the specifications that really matter.
+When it comes to buying a gutter clearing vac, what are the specifications that really matter.
 From Watts, to Horsepower to water lift (also referred to as static lift or sealed suction) to air flow, it can all become a little bit bewildering.

 In this guide we will highlight the key factors to consider when buying a professional gutter vac.
-And more importantly, help you to decide on the right type of system and the specifications that meets the needs of your business.
+And more importantly, help you to decide on the right type of gutter vacuum system and the specifications that meets the needs of your business and gutter cleaning services.

 But before we dig into the details, it helps to understand how a vacuum works.

 Best illustrated in the simple diagram - it all starts with the motor (or motors as there can be up to three in industrial powered systems.)

 Each motor powers a fan with angled blades.
 As the fan rotates, air is quickly forced through and out of the system creating a partial vacuum.
 Air pressure inside the drum drops below external (also known as ambient) air pressure which in turn creates suction, forcing air and debris to rush inside to fill the void.
 Once inside the drum, the air pressure is equalised causing the debris to fall into the base of the drum.

 So, the greater the power, the greater the suction?
 Well, no, it’s not that simple and we’ll explain why.

 Let’s have a look at some of those specifications and explain exactly what they mean, and whether they are key, to an effective, professional gutter cleaning vacuum.

 WATTS: Is the measurement used for power input to the motor from mains electricity.